koto-lang/koto/docs/language/conditional_expressions.md

 `match` expressions can be used to match a value against a series of patterns, with the matched pattern causing a specific branch of code to be executed.

-Patterns can be literals or value bindings, and can include an `if` condition to further filter matches.
+Patterns can be literals or identifiers.
+An identifier will accept any value, so they're often used with `if` conditions to refine the match.

 ```koto
 print! match 40 + 2